 Another way that a motorcycle accident can occur is because of defective motorcycle gear.
 Your mirrors, helmet, boots, pants or even saddlebags can malfunction in a way that causes an accident.
 Any motorcycle accessory or equipment can malfunction and cause an accident.

-If you’re hurt in an accident, you might wonder what to do and if you will need the help of a Adam S. Kutner & Associates.
+If you’re hurt in an accident, you might wonder what to do and if you will need the help of a Adam S. Kutner Accident & Injury Attorneys.
 You might wonder what the law has to say about legal liability because of defective motorcycle gear or accessories.
 Here’s what you need to know about accidents and faulty motorcycle gear in Nevada.

 You May Deserve Compensation for an Accident That Occurs Because of Defective Motorcycle Gear